zovoilis-lab/Flye/README.md

 Contacts
 --------
-Please report any problems directly to the github issue tracker.
+Please report any problems to the github issue tracker (at http://github.com/fenderglass/Flye).
-Also, you can send feedback to fenderglass@gmail.com
+If possible, please include "flye.log" file from the output directory for faster feedback.
+Alternatively, you can write directly to fenderglass@gmail.com.